SAP-samples/abap-platform-rap630/README.md

 ## 🛠 Exercises
 [^Top of page](#)

+In the _Getting Started_ section you will generate
+- two exercise packages and
-In the _Getting Started_ section you will generate an extensible managed Business Object (BO) with one entity _Shop_ with generic transactional behavior - i.e. CRUD: Create, Read, Update, and Delete.
+- an extensible managed Business Object (BO) with one entity _Shop_ with generic transactional behavior - i.e. CRUD: Create, Read, Update, and Delete.

 In _Exercise 1_ you will learn how to leverage the released RAP BO `I_BankTP` in your own code.